Novels of “mid-life magic” – by Amy R. Marsh

 Oh, and did we mention that there are at least twenty-nine genders for elves and faeries of The Realm?

-Please check out my blog posts below for more information on the characters, plotting, and other backstory writing details!
+Please check out my blog posts for more information on the characters, plotting, and other backstory writing details!
 Learn more about the characters, politics, and magical elements of this book.
 There are also more chapter excerpts in some of the blog posts.

 And the second book in the series is in process now!
 The Witching Work of the Guild of Ornamental Hermits is set in Lake County, CA. Thank you!

 *Telegraph Avenue in Berkeley, CA.